25 Healthy Food Swaps for the Holidays

 By simply roasting the sweet potatoes with the skin on (for an added dose of fiber) and sprinkling with some cinnamon and a dash of brown sugar or maple syrup, you can really let the natural sweetness of the root vegetable shine.
 "It tastes just as good and won't put you in a sugar coma," Rizzo says of her healthier swap.

 Cheese and cream-based dips abound during the holiday season, but instead of indulging with something that uses cream cheese, for example, Lauren suggests choosing hummus.
-The Middle Eastern favorite has fewer calories and less fat than a cream cheese dip.
+The crowd-pleasing spread has fewer calories and less fat than a cream cheese dip.

 "Instead of white chocolate or milk chocolate, choose dark chocolate," Lauren advises.
 While white chocolate actually contains no cocoa and therefore provides none of the health benefits, the cocoa in dark chocolate has antioxidants, which can help prevent excess weight gain.
 Dark chocolate is also one of the best anti-inflammatory foods around.